Transient effects in quantum dots contacted via topological superconductor: Dynamics of unbiased setup

-Time-dependent electron populations of the individual quantum dots are further interrelated with development of the local and nonlocal pairings.
+The time-dependent electron populations of the individual quantum dots are further interrelated with development of the local and nonlocal pairings.
 Let us study this issue, first considering the singlet pairing

 induced on QD$_{1}$ via its proximity to the (trivial) bulk superconductor.
-We can analytically determine $C_{11}(t)$ using the inverse Laplace transforms of the operators $\hat{d}_{1\sigma}(s)$ and following the procedure, analogous to calculations of the charge occupancy $n_{1\sigma}(t)$.
-For the initially empty quantum dots and $\varepsilon_{i\sigma}=0$ the on-dot pairing (\ref{intra-dot}) is given by
+We can analytically determine $C_{11}(t)$ using the inverse Laplace transforms of the operators $\hat{d}_{1\sigma}(s)$ and following the procedure, which is analogous to the calculations of the charge occupancy $n_{1\sigma}(t)$.
+For the initially empty quantum dots and $\varepsilon_{i}=0$, the on-dot pairing (\ref{intra-dot}) is given by